-The City of Fresno Department of Public Utilities, Water Division has reviewed the proposed project and has determined that water service will be available to the proposed project subject to the provision of separate water services to each lot created; and, subject to payment of applicable water charges.
-These charges include payment of the adopted Water Capacity Fee charge, which is based upon the number and size of service connections and water meters required to serve the property as necessary in order to contribute a project's share towards funding installation of new water service capacity, recharge, and savings initiatives to achieve water balance.

-The applicant will be required to comply with all requirements of the City of Fresno Department of Public Utilities that will reduce the project's water impacts to less than significant.
+The City of Fresno Department of Public Utilities, Water Division has reviewed the proposed project and has determined that water service will continue to be available to future development on adjacent lands subject to the reservation of a 20-foot wide easement for a public water main from the vacation along the entire length of all existing water mains that are located within the areas proposed to be vacated.
+Future development will be made subject to payment of applicable water charges.
+These charges include payment of the adopted Water Capacity Fee charge, which is based upon the number and size of service connections and water meters required to serve a property as necessary in order to contribute a project's share towards funding installation of new water service capacity, recharge, and savings initiatives to achieve water balance.
+Future development applications will be required to comply with all requirements of the City of Fresno Department of Public Utilities that will reduce the project's water impacts to less than significant.

-According to the Fresno Metropolitan Flood Control District (FMFCD), the subject site is not located within a flood prone or hazard area as designated on the latest Flood Insurance Rate Maps available to the District.
+According to the Fresno Metropolitan Flood Control District (FMFCD), the subject property is not located within a flood prone or hazard area as designated on the latest Flood Insurance Rate Maps available to the District.

-The Flood Control District has indicated that permanent drainage service is available to the proposed project and the developer will be required to provide improvements which will convey surface drainage to Master Plan inlets and which will provide a path for major storm conveyance.
-When development permits are issued, the subject site will be required to pay drainage fees pursuant to the Drainage Fee Ordinance.

-Due to potential impacts associated with the transport, storage, handling, use, and disposal of hazardous materials during construction and future operations on the subject property (as described in the Hazards & Hazardous Materials section contained herein above) and outdoor storage areas will be required to be constructed and maintained such that material that may generate contaminants will be prevented from contact with rainfall and runoff and thereby prevent the conveyance of contaminants in runoff into the storm drain system.
+The Flood Control District will review all future development projects for any portion of the respective rights-of-way proposed for vacation and will ensure that permanent drainage service is available to a proposed project and that developers will be required to provide improvements which will convey surface drainage to Master Plan inlets and which will provide a path for major storm conveyance.
+Development projects are required to be constructed and maintained such that material that may generate contaminants will be prevented from contact with rainfall and runoff and thereby prevent the conveyance of contaminants in runoff into the storm drain system.
 Runoff from areas where activities, product, or merchandise come into contact with and may contaminate storm water must be treated before discharging it off-site or into a storm drain.
 Storm drains receiving untreated runoff from such areas will not be permitted to connect to the District's system.
-The proposed project will be conditioned for compliance with all FMFCD requirements.
+Finally, when permits are issued, development projects are required to pay drainage fees pursuant to the Drainage Fee Ordinance.

-As a condition of approval, any pre-existing on-site domestic or agricultural water wells that may be on the site shall be properly abandoned, in order to prevent the spread of contaminants from the ground surface or from shallow groundwater layers into deeper and cleaner levels of the aquifer.
+There are no pre-existing on-site domestic or agricultural water wells or pre-existing septic systems located on the subject property which will require abandonment, in order to prevent the spread of contaminants from the ground surface or from shallow groundwater layers into deeper and cleaner levels of the aquifer.